Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 Architect Joseph Huston envisioned Pennsylvania’s Capitol building as a “Palace of Art,” and that’s what he delivered.

-Costing $13 million, it took four years to build and then another 21 years to complete the art and marble work.
-Overwhelming in the quantity of exquisite details and the in the quality of craftsmanship, the Capitol Building is an epiphany.
+Costing $13 million, it took four years to build, and then another 21 years to complete the art and marble work.
+Overwhelming in the quantity of exquisite details and craftsmanship quality, the Capitol Building is an epiphany.

-The central Carrera Marble staircase is modeled after the Paris Opera House and the immense 52-million-pound dome replicates that of St. Peter’s Basilica in Rome.
+Take a 30-minute guided tour so you don’t miss a thing.
+Among dozens of other factoids, you’ll learn that the central Carrera Marble staircase is modeled after the Paris Opera House, and the immense 52-million-pound dome replicates that of St. Peter’s Basilica in Rome.

 PA Capitol Dome Embellishments